-Threshold #7 Successful Project Team Experience
+Threshold #8 Successful Project Team Experience

 The developer must provide evidence that the developer has multifamily rental housing development experience and that the management company, the consultant (if any), the legal firm, and the accounting firm engaged by the applicant have experience with LIHTC projects.
 Résumés must be provided for the entire project team.
 In addition, the management company must have experience related to population specific projects (i.e., independent senior, homeless, etc.).
-If the developer has no LIHTC experience, using a consultant or fee developer with LIHTC experience is required.
-An applicant with no experienced LIHTC practitioner on the development team will not be accepted and the application will be returned.
+If the developer has no LIHTC experience, using a consultant or fee developer with LIHTC experience related to the type of project is required.
+An applicant with no experienced LIHTC practitioner on the development team will not be accepted and the application will be rejected.